sap-tutorials/Tutorials/tutorials/implement-subscription-callback-multitenant/implement-subscription-callback-multitenant.md

 ### Implement Subscription Callbacks

-A tenant-specific URL should be provided to customers in the onboarding process, at the same time, the URL should be exposed to the Internet as well.
-Otherwise, customers still cannot access the tenant.
-URL is exposed in Kyma runtime through `APIRule`, which needs to be created dynamically through the onboarding/offboarding process using [Kubernetes client for NodeJS](https://github.com/kubernetes-client/javascript).
+A tenant-specific URL should be provided to customers in the onboarding process and exposed to the Internet at the same time.
+Otherwise, customers cannot access the tenant.
+The URL is exposed in Kyma runtime through `APIRule`, which must be created dynamically during the onboarding/offboarding process using [Kubernetes client for NodeJS](https://github.com/kubernetes-client/javascript).

 In the `kyma-multitenant-node/routes/index.js` file, implement the `subscription` and `unsubscription` callbacks.
 Replace the placeholder with your cluster domain.